Health-Informatics-UoN/carrot-docs/docs/Carrot-Mapper/quickstart-webapp.md

 The most direct route to running the application locally is using the Docker quickstart.

-The repository contains a docker-compose for development, so after you have setup the [configuration](#configuration), just run `docker-compose up -d` to start the application stack.
+The repository contains a docker-compose for development, so after you have setup the [configuration](#configuration), just run `docker-compose up -d` or `docker compose up` to start the application stack.
 This runs the database, Azurite emulator, Azure functions (`workers`) and will build Carrot's backend (`web`) and frontend (`next-client`).
 After the command run successfully, Carrot can be accessed through `http://localhost:8000/`

 <!-- Should be changed to http://localhost:3000/ after the PR about next-auth merged -->